theofilis/book-search-application/README.md

 ## Use
-You use this app from [here](http://theofilis.github.io/BookSearchApplication/), and you can install it as native app an your smartphone from [here](https://build.phonegap.com/apps/540676/builds).
+You use this app from [here](http://theofilis.github.io/BookSearchApplication/), and you can install it as native app for your smartphone from [here](https://build.phonegap.com/apps/540676/builds).

 ## References
 1. [Google Book Api](https://developers.google.com/books/docs/v1/using)